 It came rushing in, the raw shame.

 She grimaces.
 Even though it had been many years, it is hard to shake.
 Part of the problem is that she hasn’t really dealt with all that happened; she was busy building a career, becoming a homeowner, getting married and having children.
 Paying rent is like throwing money away, you should buy a house, her father’s words are present.
 All the things she hadn’t dreamt of.

-She didn’t know anything outside life in small town Minnesota for a long time and when she left to move to Minneapolis and then Guatemala, she still didn’t know anything.
+She didn’t know anything outside life in small town Minnesota and when she left to move to Minneapolis and then Guatemala, she still didn’t know anything.
 She didn’t know that you could get sucked in, caught up in things.
 She didn’t know that things don’t always turn out like you want them to and she had struggled hard with that.
-It had been 12 years since she had seen him or talked to him in person other than photos on Facebook and the occasional Facetime call.
+It had been tweleve years since she had seen him in person.
+The only contact being photos on Facebook and the occasional Facetime call.
 Life had moved on and so had they.

-She had thought out loud one time, “I wonder why I stuck it out so long.”
+She had thought out loud one time.
+“I wonder why I stuck it out so long.”

 “I think you fell in love,” he said.